arnog/mathlive/CONTRIBUTOR_GUIDE.md

 You can include only the files you need.
 For example, if you only need to display math, you can skip `src/editor/` and `src/addons`.

+In addition, the `build/` and `dist/` directories contain output generated from the `css/` and `src/` directories:
+* the `build/` directory should only contain intermediary build results.
+These intermediary results can be used for debugging during development, but are not suitable for distribution.
+For example, a `.css` file generated from a `.less` file would be appropriate.
+However, a transpiled or minified `.js` file would not.
+* the `dist/` directory should only contain the build results that are ready to be distributed.
+The files in this directory should be transpiled (for `.js` files), autoprefixed (for `.css` files), minimized and bundled.

+Aside from the `buid/` and `src/` directories, there should be no location containing intermediate files generated as part of the build process.

 ## Language and Coding Style

 MathLive is written in Javascript, using the [ES2016 dialect]